 Locking is controlled by the BCM.
-There is current sensing on certain locking circuit pins as part of the security system - if these are tampered with, locking performance cannot be guaranteed.
+There are locking feedback circuits from the latch to the BCM on certain locking circuit pins as part of the security system - if these are tampered with, locking performance cannot be guaranteed.
 However, it is possible to add additional lock(s) via relays (max 300mA coil current permitted) per unlock circuit.
 All latch lock and unlock pulse durations are 110ms.

 The use of Ford Transit lock mechanisms is strongly recommended as the BCM is designed to drive these latches for the correct amount of time.